siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 101 What Is Cause.md

 # What Is Cause?

-**Claim.** Cause is not directly observed.
+Cause is not directly observed.
 What is directly observed is registered change.

 We register configurations.
 We compare records.
 If the records differ,